hardhats/vista-install-docs/New/InitializeVistA.rst

     Total 5 users.</code></div>

-If you don't have ^ZSY on GT.M, try this: it does what ZSY does:
+If you don't have ^ZSY on GT.M/YottaDB, try this: it does what ZSY does:

 .. raw:: html